craigfrancis/framework/framework/0.1/doc/helpers/lock.md

 	// Example usage

 		if ($lock->check()) {
-			// Checks to see if the lock we have the lock, but doesn't try to open if not }
+			// Checks to see if we have the lock, but doesn't try to open if not }

 		if ($lock->open()) {